How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • enlargement and hardening of the inguinal lymph nodes.

-At the same time with healing of ulcers gradually disappear symptoms diseases.
+Simultaneously with As the ulcers heal, symptoms gradually disappear diseases.
 However, due to the ability of the virus to exist in the body for a long time, the acute form of the disease in many women often turns into a recurrent chronic one.

 Related article: